 The second road block is that people don’t know where to start and how to start.
 If that’s your case, I encourage you to Join my FREE Private Facebook Group “West Seattle Support for Prediabetes and Weight Loss” (you don’t have to live in West Seattle!) because we talk a lot about simple ways to live a healthier life, and you would probably enjoy the support, the community, and all the tips and resources that are provided daily and at no charge in this group.

-I also recommend that you apply today for a FREE Kick-off Consultation where you and me will discuss what might be the best path forward for you and how you could reach your goals considering your needs, your preferences, and your budget.
-I am opening a few extra slots this month as I want to help as many people as possible get in motion toward altering the course of prediabetes.
+I also recommend that you request FREE Intro Consultation where you and me will discuss what might be the best path forward for you and how you could reach your goals considering your needs, your preferences, and your budget.
+I am opening a few extra slots this month as I want to help as many people as possible get in motion toward altering the course of their prediabetes.

 The first step is often one of the hardest ones.
 You have already seen your doctor, you have been diagnosed with prediabetes or you have realized that you were at risk for diabetes.
 Don't stop there, keep moving into the right direction, you can totally do this!